Not just a word anymore

 Day I:

-Well, on September 1st, the day Chris was suppose to be in his Grandparent’s funeral, I was woken up at 5:30am by a sudden gush in my bed.
-I thought, great!
-I just peed myself, which wouldn’t have been that surprising:) Thank goodness we were advised to put trash bags under our sheets!
-I sat up and then realized maybe my water had broken.
-I woke Chris up and told him my water had broken or I had just peed myself.
-I stood up and well, my water BROKE!!!
-There was water everywhere!
-It wouldn’t stop!
-Every time I would step, there was more water!
-It was hilarious!
-I woke my mom up and the three of us were in hysterics!
-We were laughing so hard which only made more of a mess:) My water broke in the bathroom, in the kitchen, in our living room, in the laundry room, in the car on the way to the hospital, and my favorite…All over the parking lot in the way to the hospital!
-Not at all embarrassing:) I wasn’t in any pain but, I could feel my contractions.
-We had taken bradley method classes and had been advised what to do in this situation.
-Chris, my birthing coach, made me drink a gatorade and eat a healthy breakfast before we went to the hospital.
-He juiced me some fresh orange juice for me to drink after delivery.
-Fresh orange juice is a great recovery drink!
+I woke my mom up and the three of us were giddy!
+My water would gush with each contraction and did so in the bathroom while I got ready, in the kitchen while I ate some snacks, in our living room while we visited, in the laundry room while I tidied, at the dining room table while we snacked some more, in the car on the way to the hospital, and all over the hospital parking lot as we hustled inside.
+I wasn’t in any pain but, I could feel my contractions.
+We had taken Bradley method classes and had been advised of what to do in this situation.
+Chris encouraged me to stay hydrated, made me a healthy breakfast before we went to the hospital, and juiced me some fresh orange juice for me to drink after delivery.
 We packed extra hydrating drinks, honey sticks, and healthy treats to snack on for energy during labor.
 I am SO thankful we did this!
-Little did we know, we were in for quite the experience, and no pack of 2 lil’ crackers was gonna cut it!
-We got all checked in and everyone was so nice, but acted surprised I was in such high spirits.
-I didn’t stop joking throughout the entire process.
-Whenever I get scared or uncomfortable, humor seems to be the antidote, so I thought as long as I could keep laughing, I wouldn’t get too scared and for the most part, it helped.
+Little did we know, we were in for quite the experience, and no pack of 2 tiny stale hospital saltine crackers was gonna cut it!
+We got all checked in and everyone acted surprised that I could be in labor but in such high spirits.

 Day II: